-University of Arkansas Rich Mountain assigns each student an advisor during the admissions process.
-The advisor is a faculty member in the area most closely related to the student's proposed major field of study.
-The advisor assists the student in choosing the appropriate courses prior to registration each semes¬ter and directs the student to in¬formation relating to financial aid, testing, etc. All students should meet with an academic advisor each term to review curriculum requirements, discuss career and educational goals (including transfer), and resolve problems that may interfere with their academic success.
+During the admissions process, professional advisors from the Advising Center staff are assigned to each incoming student.
+The Advising Center staff members specialize in degree configuration and course requirements.
+The advisors assist each student in choosing appropriate courses prior to registration each semester and direct the student to information relating to financial aid, testing, and other services.
+All students meet with an academic advisor each term to review curriculum requirements, discuss career and educational goals (including transfer), and resolve problems that interfere with their academic success.